What You Need to Know About CrossFit (and How to Train Safely and Effectively)

 What kind of people train CrossFit?

-.
+The really great thing about CrossFit, is that absolutely anyone can do it.
 Really, anyone.
 CrossFit Kids classes are popular all over the world, and the positive impact functional exercise can have on the elderly, both in terms of happiness, self-esteem and general health, is incredible.

 Think we’re kidding?
 Check out 73-year-old Jacinto Bonilla and tell us we’re kidding.